Two Steps to Fix Flat Characters Using Voice and Personality

 Once you have decided on who your character is, you can adjust the scene according to their personality.

 Let’s take the scene from above, first from the perspective of Character A, who is a jaded middle-aged man who has been dating for a while and has become mistrustful of the whole process.
-He is also tired of spending money on dates that never seem to go anywhere.
+He’s also tired of spending money on dates that never seem to go anywhere and isn’t sure he is even interested in future relationships.

 I slid into my seat across from Loni.
 She was pretty enough, I guess.
 Brown hair, nice smile—but then, I’ve never met a woman without a nice smile, no matter what was behind it.
 Her dress, a blue shift with white flowers, was modest but fit well, which told me she cared enough to look nice but didn’t want to give any impression that the evening might lead further than the dinner table.
 As we ordered, I eyed her Gucci purse and mused for a moment that if she could afford such a nice accessory, maybe she ought to help pay for dinner.
 At least she ordered the same wine as me—the cheapest house red.